 - Ensures exam security: The DAC app has built-in security measures that restrict access to other applications on the device.
 Once the DAC app is launched, students will not be able to access the internet or any other apps.

 - Is a free app: In March 2020, coordinators will get an email announcing that the DAC app is available for download.

 - Can be used for practice before the exam: Coordinators will get instructions for student practice with the app before the exam.
 This will ensure that students are confident using the app.

 Using the DAC App

-- Install the DAC app on iPad models that will be used during the exam administration (see Technical Requirements)
+- After coordinators receive the email in March 2020 announcing that the DAC app is available, download and install the DAC app on iPad or Chromebook models that will be used during the exam administration (see Technical Requirements).

-- Following the proctor script for Section II, Part B: Sight Singing (with DAC App) in the AP Exam Instructions to use the DAC app to record students' sight-singing responses on exam day.
+- Follow the proctor script for the DAC app in the AP Exam Instructions to use the app to record students' speaking or sight-singing responses on exam day.

 - The DAC app correctly names students' files and directly uploads them to the Digital Audio Submission (DAS) portal.

 - The AP coordinator or other authorized staff person logs in to the DAS portal from a computer connected to the internet after the exam administration to submit the files for scoring.